How a claim is assessed

 - choose not to accept the medical diagnosis because it does not fully or accurately reflect the facts

 - where there are conflicting medical diagnoses, make a decision based on the diagnosis with the most weight.
-For example, a diagnosis may have more weight because the health professional is more highly qualified.
+For example, a diagnosis may have more weight because the medical professional is more highly qualified.

 Relationship of injury or illness to work